Navigation

 What makes Tasmania a world-class Food and Wine destination?

-Where to find the freshest seafood in Tasmania
+Where to find the freshest seafood in Tasmania.

-Seafood in Tasmania is completely worth the journey.
+Seafood in Tasmania is well worth the journey.
 Hursey's Seafood in Stanley has been serving crayfish and scallops for decades, while The Lobster Shack in Bicheno cooks live southern rock lobsters and serves them waterfront.
-On Bruny Island, Get Shucked has become a pilgrimage for oyster lovers.
-We recommend ordering the Mixed Dozen with a local craft beer for one of the best casual meals in the state.
-Good luck stopping at twelve!

 For something more immersive, join Pennicott Wilderness Journeys on their Seafood Seduction cruise through the D'Entrecasteaux Channel.
 Guides dive for fresh abalone and sea urchin before turning your catch into a gourmet feast on the water.

-Tasmania's award-winning whisky and cool-climate wines
+Tasmania's award-winning whisky and cool-climate wines.

-The cool-climate vineyards are equally impressive.
-House of Arras sparkling from the Tamar Valley is widely regarded as Australia's finest, Bream Creek Vineyard on the East Coast produces Pinot Noir of real elegance, and Tolpuddle Vineyard in the Coal River Valley has made its Chardonnay and Pinot Noir a national benchmark.
-You’ll want to bring a designated driver!
+The cool‑climate vineyards are just as impressive.
+House of Arras in the Tamar Valley produces sparkling wine widely considered Australia’s finest.
+On the East Coast, Bream Creek Vineyard crafts remarkable Pinot Noir, while Tolpuddle Vineyard in the Coal River Valley has set a national benchmark with its Chardonnay and Pinot Noir.

-Farm-to-Table experiences you shouldn't miss
+Farm-to-Table experiences you shouldn't miss.

 HOT TIP: Don't miss The Agrarian Kitchen in New Norfolk, a light-filled restaurant and renowned cooking school situated in the repurposed heritage buildings of the town's former psychiatric hospital.
 It's one of Tasmania's most memorable dining experiences.

-Tasmania's trekking and hiking adventures
+Tasmania's trekking and hiking adventures.

 What are the best hikes and walks in Tasmania?

-From the iconic Overland Track at Cradle Mountain to the Wineglass Bay lookout at Freycinet, Tasmania offers world-class hiking for every fitness level.With 19 national parks packed into an island of just 68,000 km², you're never far from a trail that will stop you in your tracks, from multi-day wilderness treks to gentle short walks with stunning coastal views.
+Hike the iconic Overland Track at Cradle Mountain or witness the Wineglass Bay lookout at Freycinet - Tasmania offers world-class hiking to suit every traveller.
+With 19 national parks across an island of just 68,000 km², Tasmania is never far from a trail that takes your breath away - from epic multi‑day wilderness hikes to easy coastal walks with spectacular views.

 Cradle Mountain and the Overland Track